-During my graduate studies I have participated in a variety of smaller robotic controls projects.
+During my graduate studies I have participated in a variety of smaller robotic controls and motion planning projects.
 Here is a collection of some of those projects:

 Iterative Learning Control

 A helicopter-like system, with a single horizontal and vertical rotor, was studied to explore iterative learning control useful for feed-forward control of repeated tasks.

 The device accepts two inputs in the form of vertical and horizontal rotor motor voltages and outputs both the pitch and yaw angles of the rotary mechanism.

 Iterative Learning Control was combined with the existing feedback controller using a parallel architecture (Non-causal Iterative Learning Control), where the learned feed-forward signal is directly added to the control signal for improved tracking performance.
 The architecture is shown below in block diagram notation.

 The effectiveness of ILC in improving the tracking performance of the aero system to a square wave can be seen in the following plots:

 The final controller with the combined feedback control law and feed-forward inputs learned through ILC were implemented on an Arduino embedded system.
 The square wave tracking performance can be seen in the following image: